5 Questions: Chaffee Tommarello

 - It is human tendency to put off treatment while we can still function, then to feel like it is too late for treatment once we can’t function.
 It is a challenge to get people motivated to take care of their lung health before it becomes an even more serious issue.
 Then, it is a challenge to get them to believe that they can improve once their function is very limited.

-- The second challenge is related to health care management.
+- The second challenge is related to healthcare management.
 We have a great system for treating sickness but a very poor system for promoting wellness.
-Reimbursement for preventative services is drastically lower than reimbursement for crisis-related services, medications and diagnostic testing.
-Pulmonary Rehab should be very well-reimbursed because it saves the system so much money in ER visits, admissions and re-admissions.
+Reimbursement for preventive services is drastically lower than reimbursement for crisis-related services, medications and diagnostic testing.
+Pulmonary rehab should be very well reimbursed because it saves the system so much money in ER visits, admissions and readmissions.
 Instead, it is a challenge to sustain financially.
 Our own state insurance, WV Medicaid, effectively does not pay for this vital therapy.
 That is a travesty which limits program availability for those who need it.
 The system should incentivize these crucial services in respiratory disease management.

 What do you think is the single most promising practice in COPD diagnosis or care right now?